Witsung/Not_Hotdog_CNN/README.md

 The training data for the model is acquired from ImageNet, a database that is designed for computer vision research.
 For collecting hotdog images, "hotdog", "sausage", "frankfurter" are used.
 For pizza, the keywords "pizza" is already enough to collect comparable amounts as the hotdog.

 ## Data Preparation/Augmentation
 Since we have very little amount of images, about 1500 each category.
 We can utilize the augmentation methods that are already provided by Keras to fully utilize the images and to prevent the model from overfitting.
-For instance, zom_range can randomly zoom in images.
-These methods can prevent the model from training with the exactly same image again.
+For instance, ```zom_range``` can randomly zoom in images.
+These methods can prevent the model from training with the same image again.
 The augmentation techniques I used are as follow.
 ```python
 train_datagen = ImageDataGenerator(
     rescale=1. / 255,